Opioid Addiction TreatmentGet Help Now

 Do opioid and opiate withdrawal treatments treat addiction?

-Withdrawal (detox) treatments do not treat addiction.
-However, they are essential and necessary prerequisites, as addiction treatment cannot start if a person does not detox first.
+Withdrawal treatments do not treat addiction.
+However, they are essential and necessary prerequisites, as addiction treatment cannot start if a person does not rid their body of drugs first.

 Which are the most commonly abused opiates/opioids?